CAE and Volocopter Partner to Create Global eVTOL Pilot Training Program

 A video of their presentation can be viewed on the VFS YouTube Channel.

 CAE is well positioned to support Volocopter’s ambitious goals.
 It operates the world’s largest civil aviation training network with a global fleet of more than 170 aircraft, more than 60 training locations and more than 300 full flight simulators (FFS).
-The company was training more than 135,000 civil and defense pilots annually before the Covid-19 pandemic triggered a collapse in air travel.
+The company was training more than 135,000 civil and defense pilots annually before the COVID-19 pandemic triggered a collapse in air travel.

 The company has a 70-year history of developing pilot training programs and training systems for new commercial, military, business and general aviation aircraft and helicopters.

 On May 12, CAE announced it will support Jaunt Air Mobility in developing the company’s aircraft systems integration lab in Montreal, Canada.
-As part of the agreement, CAE and Jaunt Air Mobility intend to build an engineering simulator which will accelerate cockpit design and system development, and will reduce the airworthiness flight test time.
+As part of the agreement, CAE and Jaunt Air Mobility intend to build an engineering simulator that will accelerate cockpit design and system development, and will reduce the airworthiness flight test time.

 The Jaunt Aircraft Systems Integration Lab (JASIL) program is designed to de-risk the aircraft program’s schedule and manage development costs by identifying integration issues and proving failure modes early in the program.